Draghi: Wage growth pushing up inflation in euro area

 Draghi’s comments Monday before the economic and monetary committee of the European Parliament in Brussels indicated the bank continues to think the recovery is strong enough for it to phase out its bond-purchase stimulus at year end.

-Draghi told the committee members that the bank was confident that the pick-up in wages would continue because wage agreements often last two years or more.
+Draghi told the committee members that “underlying inflation is expected to increase further over the coming months as the tightening labor market is pushing up wage growth.”

-The bank has pumped 2.5 trillion euros ($2.95 trillion) in newly printed money into the economy through the monthly bond purchases, trying to raise inflation from dangerously weak levels toward its goal of just under 2 percent annually.
+He cited annual growth in negotiated wages of 2.2 percent in the second quarter, up from 1.7 percent in the first quarter.
+He added that the bank was increasingly confident that the pick-up in wages would continue because wage agreements often last two years or more.

 Most Read Business Stories